jazozaya/great-gatsby/src/markdown/advanced/curingConductiveInk.md

 ## The importance of curing (baking):

-After a circuit is printed, it is important to cure the ink immediately so it obtains the best conductiviy, adhesion and soldering properties it can offer. _Why?_
+After a circuit is printed, it is important to cure the ink immediately so it obtains the best conductivity, adhesion and soldering properties it can offer. _Why?_

 As the ink temperature increases, chemical reactions are triggered and the metallic particles will form a conductive matrix and fuse together.
 Many conductivity and soldering problems occur because the ink was either not cured right away, at the right temperature, or long enough.